What Happens if You Are in a Car Accident in a No-Fault State?

 • Emotional distress

-If you pursue compensation via a personal injury lawsuit, your Florida no-fault state car accident attorney will look to see if any of the following situations apply:
+If you pursue compensation via a personal injury lawsuit, your Florida car accident attorney will determine if any of the following situations apply:

 • Was there more than one liable party?
-In Florida, if a person, business, or entity can be subject to liability if at least 10% responsible for causing the accident that led to your serious or permanent injury.
-An example of a case where there is more than one liable party is if your accident was caused by a negligent driver who is driving a company truck – in this case, both the driver and the company that the driver works for may be found liable for your injuries.
+In Florida, a person, business, or entity can be subject to liability if they are at least 10% responsible for causing the accident that led to serious or permanent injury.
+For example, if your accident was caused by a negligent semi-driver who was driving a company truck at the time of the accident, both the driver and the trucking company may be found liable for your injuries.

-• Will you file your lawsuit in time to meet the state's statute of limitations?
-In Florida, the time limit for filing a personal injury lawsuit is four years from the date of the injury.
+• Can you file your lawsuit in time to meet the state’s statute of limitations?
+In Florida, the time limit for filing a personal injury lawsuit is two years from the date of the injury.

-• What were your damages and how much should you ask for?
-Your attorney will help you determine an amount of compensation to ask for based on the costs of your economic damages, such as medical bills and lost wages as well as your general damages, which include impacts to your quality of life such as pain and suffering or emotional distress.
-Your attorney will also evaluate the facts of your case to determine if there is a reason to add punitive damages to your claim, which are designed to punish defendants whose behavior was particularly reckless or negligent.
+• What were your damages, and how much should you ask for?
+Your attorney will help you determine an amount of compensation to request based on the costs of your economic damages, such as medical bills and lost wages, as well as your general damages, which include impacts to your quality of life, such as pain and suffering or emotional distress.
+Your attorney will also evaluate the facts of your case to determine if there is a reason to add punitive damages to your claim, which are designed to punish defendants whose behavior was particularly reckless or outrageous.

 Do I Need a Florida Car Accident Attorney to File a Claim on My No-Fault Insurance?

-You do not need an attorney to file a claim with your no-fault insurance carrier but is always helpful to have a no-fault insurance car accident lawyer to provide guidance and answer any questions you may have during the insurance claim process.
-Additionally, if your PIP provider denies your coverage or your costs exceed the limits of your policy, then you may want to examine your case with a car accident attorney to determine your best legal course of action.
+You do not need an attorney to file a claim with your no-fault insurance carrier, but it is always helpful to have a no-fault insurance car accident lawyer to provide guidance and answer any questions you may have during the insurance claim process.
+Additionally, if your PIP provider denies your coverage or your costs exceed the limits of your policy, then you should examine your case with a car accident attorney to determine your best legal course of action.

-The no-fault laws in Florida can be confusing and in the event that you are involved in an auto accident that causes severe and permanent injuries then you will likely benefit from hiring an experienced Florida car accident lawyer to assist you.
-An experienced car accident lawyer can provide you with the skills and resources necessary to not only secure compensation for you but maximize the amount of money you may receive to pay for damages like medical bills, lost wages, loss of earning capacity, as well as pain and suffering.
-Dolman Law Group has years of experience helping those that have been severely injured in car accidents.
+The no-fault laws in Florida can be confusing.
+In the event that you are involved in an auto accident that causes severe and permanent injuries, you will likely benefit from hiring an experienced Florida car accident lawyer to assist you.
+An experienced car crash attorney can provide you with the skills and resources necessary to not only secure compensation for you but also maximize the amount of money you may receive to pay for damages like medical bills, lost wages, loss of earning capacity, as well as pain and suffering.
+Dolman Law Group has decades of experience helping those who have been severely injured in car accidents.

-Our accident attorneys can provide you with award-winning legal insight, settlement negotiating skills, and legal representation in court all while maintaining close communication with the client to ensure that you are kept informed regarding your case's success.
-Let us help put you on the path to obtaining compensation for your injuries.
-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Dolman Law Group Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or contact us online.
+Our personal injury attorneys provide award-winning legal insight, settlement negotiating skills, and legal representation in court, all while maintaining close communication with you to ensure you are kept informed regarding your case’s success.
+Let us help put you on the path to receiving compensation for your injuries.
+With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH) or contact us online.

 Dolman Law Group Accident Injury Lawyers, PA